M.S. Degree in Childhood Education & Special Education (Grades 1-6)

 The Childhood Education/Special Education Program requires 36 credit hours.
 Coursework includes 15 credit hours of general pedagogical core courses and 21 credit hours of specific pedagogical courses, including six credit hours of Field Experience and Practicum.
 A culminating E-portfolio, presenting course-based learning artifacts to demonstrate satisfactory development as an effective novice teacher, is required for graduation.

-Childhood Education and Special Education, Grades 1 - 6 (36 CREDITS)
+Course Sequence for Childhood Education and Special Education, Grades 1 - 6 (36 CREDITS)

 EDPN 620 Child Development and Learning in Cultural Context